orion-project/beam-inspector/bin/help/results_table.md

 #### Errors

 The number of generic errors happened during frame processing.
 The table does not explain errors, only shows their count.
-But when the [measurements](./measure.md) are started the error messages are saved into measurement files.
+But when the [measurements](./measure.md) are started, the error messages are saved into measurement files.

 #### Dropped

 The number of frames received out of order.
-This can mean that selected acquisition frame rate is too high and connection bandwidth gets overloaded.
+This can mean that the selected acquisition frame rate is too high, and connection bandwidth gets overloaded.

 #### Underrun